PlatONnetwork/docs/docs/加入 PlatON 网络.md

 2235
 ```

-A series of test network nodes appear in the node list and the block height is increasing, indicating that the connection is successful.
+A series of network nodes appear in the node list and the block height is increasing, indicating that the connection is successful.